 Content available in repository

-“I find it particularly inspiring that the materials we study have the potential to meet the future needs of our society in terms of properties, processing, and carbon footprint.”
+“I find it particularly inspiring that the materials we study have the potential to meet the future needs of our society in terms of properties, scalable processing, and carbon footprint.”

-Partners in (semi-)industry
+Partners in industry

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):